GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 * Restart the system.

-## IP
+## IP Address

-The Gluu Server or VM must be deployed on a static IP.
+The Server or VM must be deployed on a static IP address.
 Cloud servers should already have that set.
 When installing the Gluu Server, make sure the server has a static IP.

 In Linux, open the following using any editor: